openshift-labs/learn-katacoda/middleware/middleware-quarkus/spring/07-native.md

 ## Build native image

-> **NOTE**
->
-> This step **requires around 10-15 minutes of your time** due to the aggressive build-time optimizations
-> Quarkus does at build-time coupled with the limited resources of this environment.
-Real-world environments
-> will enjoy much greater build-time performance.

 Create a native executable by clicking:

 `mvn clean package -Pnative -DskipTests=true`{{execute}}

 > Since we are on Linux in this environment, and the OS that will eventually run our application is also Linux, we can use our local OS to build the native Quarkus app.
 If you need to build native Linux binaries when on other OS's like Windows or Mac OS X, you'll need to have Docker installed and then use `mvn clean package -Pnative -Dnative-image.docker-build=true -DskipTests=true`.

-This will take time to finish.
+This will take time (10-15 minutes) to finish.
 Wait for it!
+Get a cup of coffee!

 In addition to the regular files, the build also produces `target/fruit-taster-1.0-SNAPSHOT-runner`.
 This is a native Linux binary: